+If you're looking for the best self directed IRA for Gold, gold mutual funds may be the right choice for you.
 Gold ETFs have lower management costs than gold mutual funds.
 Since gold MFs invest in gold ETFs, their expenses also include the expenses of gold ETFs.
 Gold exchange-traded funds (ETFs) invest in gold with a purity of 99.50%, while gold funds invest in gold ETFs.
 After analyzing all the main differences between gold investment funds and gold ETFs, if you are looking to make a regular investment rather than make a one-time investment, then a gold fund is a better and more rewarding option, at an additional cost.

 Therefore, investors who want to track their gold investments in real time may consider investing in gold ETFs.
 A gold ETF unit is equivalent to 1 gram of gold and is backed by physical gold of very high purity (99.5 percent).
 Gold mutual funds can be purchased in mutual funds without a Demat account, but gold ETFs are traded on exchanges and require a Demat account.
 Gold ETFs and gold mutual funds are grouped investments managed by mutual fund houses and are designed to help investors invest in gold electronically.